Fill your College Details

 Key Aspects of Orchestration:

-4. How Are Kubernetes and Docker Related?
+4. How are Docker and Kubernetes Related?

-Docker and Kubernetes are complementary technologies used for containerisation and container orchestration.
+Both Docker and Kubernetes are complementary technologies used for containerisation and container orchestration.

 Docker